Kroc/v80/bin/wla-dx/README.txt

 Use ".WDC" to start parsing WDC standard assembly code. ".NOWDC" sets the parser to parse WLA syntax assembly code.

+"MVN" and "MVP" work as follows:

+   MVN $xx, $yy
+   MVN $xxyy
+   MVP $xx, $yy
+   MVP $xxyy

+"xx" is the source bank, "yy" is the target bank.

 HUC6280